yorkbill/get-support/index.md

 {:caption="Table 1.
 Support plans" caption-side="top"}

 For more information about how the severity of cases is assigned, see [Case severity and response times](/docs/get-support?topic=get-support-support-case-severity#support-case-severity).

-The updated SLO for Premium Support initial response time objectives effective 1 October 2018.
-The updates are applicable to support cases that are created on or after 1 October 2018.
-The Premium Support initial response time objectives before 1 October 2018 are within 1 hour for severity 1 and within 90 minutes for severity 2.
-Initial response SLO's don't apply to sales-related inquiries or cases.
-{: important}

 ## Premium Support